ABOUT

 TAKAHIRO INAGAWA

-Director of the Board, Chief Executive Officer
+Representative Director and Chief Executive Officer

-Director of the Board, Chief Executive Officer
+Representative Director and Chief Executive Officer

 TAKAHIRO INAGAWA